 Step 1: Build your bid list.
 Your school gives you access to a bidding platform (usually Symplicity or 12Twenty) with a list of participating firms.
 You rank or bid on firms you want to interview with.
 You will not get every firm you bid on, so treat it like college applications.
 Mix reach firms, targets, and safeties.
 Do this research before the window opens, not during it.

 Step 2: Screening interviews (20 minutes).
-Short first-round interviews, at your school or virtually.
+Short first-round interviews, mostly virtual at this point with a smaller number of in-person sessions still happening on campus.
 One or two attorneys from the firm.
 They are evaluating three things: Can you hold a conversation?
 Do you have genuine interest in the firm?
 Does your resume check out?
 These interviews are more about not losing than about winning.
 Be prepared, be personable, have a clear answer for "why this firm?"

 Step 3: Callbacks.
-If they like you in the screener, you get invited to a callback at the firm's office (they pay for travel).
-You will meet 3–6 attorneys over several hours, usually including lunch with junior associates.
+If they like you in the screener, you get invited to a callback.
+Format depends on the firm: some still bring you to the office for a half-day visit (they pay for travel), some run callbacks fully over Zoom, others use a hybrid model with a virtual first round and an in-person second look.
+Either way, you meet 3 to 6 attorneys over several hours, often including lunch or a casual chat with junior associates.
 This is where the actual hiring decision gets made.
 More on prep below.

 Step 4: Offers.
 After callbacks, firms extend offers with decision windows, typically 28 days, though some firms push shorter timelines.
 NALP guidelines discourage exploding offers, but it happens.